chadblinman/MC624_remote/README.md

 # MC624_remote
 An Arduino-based desktop hardware remote for the SoundSkulptor MC624 monitor controller (http://www.soundskulptor.com/uk/mc624.html).

-The remote is built on an Arduino Mega2560 –– overqualified in terms of memory and processing but chosen for its many I/O pins, so I could develop simply without multiplexing for the 15 illuminated buttons.
+The remote is built on an Arduino Mega2560 –– overqualified in terms of memory and processing but chosen for its abundance of I/O pins, so I could develop simply without multiplexing for the 15 buttons and indicators.

 Input (source), output (speaker), and volume (attenuation) levels are indicated on IN-2 Nixie tubes, driven by an Arduinix shield:  https://www.tindie.com/products/Nixiekeith/arduinix-nixie-driver-shield/  (see also http://www.arduinix.com/)